-Alternative providers, such as acupuncturists, massage therapists and yoga instructors, will be a growth industry in the coming years.
+Alternative providers, such as acupuncturists, massage therapists and yoga instructors, will be a growing market in the coming years.
 These treatments were already gaining wider acceptance among the public (and health insurance companies) even before last year’s health insurance reform law added provisions to increase support for alternative treatments.
 The industry’s revenue is forecast to grow by 4.3 percent annually for the next five years, reaching $14.4 billion by 2016.
 Because of the increase in healthy living and self care, the world has never committed more than now to their own personal wellness!

 Acupuncture dates back more than 2,500 years to Chinese doctors who believed that illness was due to imbalances in energy.
 Acupuncture was thought to stimulate the body’s meridians, or energy-carrying channels, to correct these imbalances and restore health.
 Some doctors believe that these benefits are derived from the proximity of acupoints with nerves.
 Stimulation of these points causes nearby nerves to release signal molecules, called endorphins.
 Endorphins are well known to suppress the sensation of pain.